Cspivey00/Final-Project/README.md

 ## Outline of Project

 I am planning on mapping immigration into the United States from other countries.
 I'd like to look at the total immigration and break it down by countries of immigrants, where immigrants are settling inside of the US, under what programs people immigrate (IE: Refugees, Asylum, I9, Etc.), and other potential areas of interest.
+I will need to define the term immigration as DHS defines it in its data set -- Permanent residents and immigrants not counting temporary status'.

 I will be using official government immigration statistics from DHS.Gov for the 2018 year, as well as potential years prior to 2018 to provide historical context.
 For the purpose of this presentation I will mainly focus on contemporary policy decisions under the Trump administration and provide historical context when necessary.